CareenNaitore/Snakemake_project/script.folder/README.md

 1. Determining the target using miRanda
 2. Determining the target using RNAhybrid
-3. Extracting information from boith results of miRanda and RNA hybrid 4 determining how many target genes has been identified in both software.
+3. Extracting information from boith results of miRanda and RNA hybrid 4 determining how many target genes has been identified in both software. functional annotation was conducted by BLAST2GO SOFTWARE (Visual basic softwrare)